UFC 307 Odds, Pick & Prediction for Court McGee vs Tim Means on Saturday, October 5

 The fight likely comes down to McGee’s ability to land takedowns in at least two of the three rounds.
 I’m not entirely confident he will, but I’d make his chances better than his +175 moneyline suggests.
 That also makes his +3.5 point spread bet on DraftKings interesting when it becomes available, as you're effectively betting on McGee to just land one takedown.

-I'm personally taking a half unit on McGee's moneyline now while looking to bet to win another half unit on his spread depending on where that line opens.
+I'm personally taking a half unit on McGee's moneyline now while looking to bet another half unit on his spread, depending on the odds, closer to fight time.

 The Bet: Court McGee +175 (Caesars)